smartNOTHING/ddddddjjjj/README.md

 can run 'node bot.js' and the bot will run.

-Make Sure you have the latest Python 2 and 3, Node v12 or up, and install Canvas and Sqlite3 manually if needed.
+Make Sure you have the latest Python 2 and 3, Node v12 or up, JDK 12 or up, and install Canvas and Sqlite3 manually if needed.

 IF ON LINUX, YOU NEED TO INSTALL MAKE, GCC, AND G++ IF YOU HAVENT ALREADY, For Debian based distros: `sudo apt install make gcc g++`

+OpenJDK Install (for Debian Based Linux):
+`sudo add-apt-repository ppa:openjdk-r/ppa`
+`sudo apt update`
+`sudo apt install openjdk-12-jdk`

 If you want to make changes to the code , but have the bot restart every time you save changes , install nodemon with